MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Restart-Computer.md

 The acceptable values for this parameter are:

-- Default.
+- Default:
 Waits for Windows PowerShell to restart.
-- PowerShell.
+- PowerShell:
 Can run commands in a Windows PowerShell remote session on the computer.
-- WMI.
+- WMI:
 Receives a reply to a Win32_ComputerSystem query for the computer.
-- WinRM.
+- WinRM:
 Can establish a remote session to the computer by using WS-Management.

 This parameter was introduced in Windows PowerShell 3.0.